ringcentral/engage-digital-chatbot-js/README.md

 ## Quick start

-Let's start a simple RingCentral Engage chatbot server that will auto respond to `hello` email with `Hi`.
+Let's start a simple RingCentral Engage chatbot server that will auto respond to any email with `Hi`.

 ```bash
 # get the code